 The Vote in Honor of a Vet program includes all persons who ever served our country, whether in peacetime or wartime, for a minimum tour or retired, whether deceased or still missing in action.
 We need your participation to make this valuable program a success.

-Citizens are encouraged to call or come by the elections office and pick up a brochure on the Vote in Honor of a Veteran program, view our Wall of Honor and flip through our Veteran Biography Book.
+Citizens are encouraged to call or come by the elections office to learn more about the Vote in Honor of a Veteran program and to view our Wall of Honor.